 To discuss the plot in any detail is to confuse.
 The setup and its development are so convoluted, attempting a synopsis to whet a fan’s appetite could end up doing the opposite.
 So, here’s the Readers Digest version.
 Try to stick with it.

 Briefly, a rogue predator alien crashes on Earth and is captured by government scientists for observation.
 A second and much larger alien predator follows with the intent of hunting down and killing the first.
-Then there’s the secret government agents, lead by the merciless Will Traegar (Sterling K. Brown) who orders his men to kill whoever witnesses these aliens and their crafts in order to maintain secrecy.
+Then there are the secret government agents, led by the merciless Will Traeger (Sterling K. Brown) who orders his men to kill whoever witnesses these aliens and their crafts in order to maintain secrecy.
 He’s just as villainous as the predators.

 It’s not uncommon to hear the complaint from ticket-buyers that Hollywood has finally run out of ideas.
 It’s said all the time.
-Certainly, after a summer of sequels, prequels and remakes, with more remakes to come, it’s easy to argue that the only perceived risks being taken are with the smaller, independent movies.
-There are no end of examples.
+Certainly, after a summer of sequels, prequels, and remakes, with more remakes to come, it’s easy to argue that the only perceived risks being taken are with the smaller, independent movies.
+There is no end of examples.

 In playwright Annie Baker’s play The Antipodes (coincidentally, now playing at Tempe Center for the Arts by Stray Cat Theatre until September 22) a team of ideas people, looking for the perfect story, can’t think of anything that hasn’t been told before, adding to the well-worn adage that there are no new stories to tell.
 Watching this fourth Predator movie pretty much hammers both Baker’s point and the theory of disgruntled movie ticket-buyers home.
 And it still makes a mess of things.